 It’s that time of year again.
-If you’re one of the roughly 50 million Americans enrolled in Medicare, get ready for some year-end shopping.
-Medicare open enrollment for Medicare Advantage and Medicare prescription drug coverage runs from October 15th until December 7th, and presents a great opportunity for seniors to manage their health care costs for the coming year.
+If you’re one of the roughly 45 million Americans enrolled in Medicare, get ready for some year-end shopping.
+Medicare open enrollment for Medicare Supplement and Advantage plans and Medicare prescription drug plans runs from October 15th until December 7th.
+Open enrollment presents a great opportunity for seniors to manage their health care costs for the coming year.
 On offer is the opportunity to switch from one Medicare Advantage, Medicare Supplement or Part D prescription drug plan to another, switch from Original Medicare to a Medicare Advantage plan (also known as Part C), or enroll in a Part D prescription drug plan.
 Any changes or new enrollment will become effective on January 1, 2018.

 “It’s like Deja-vu, all over again”